Kharos6/DOW2Launcher/README.md

 - Optionally, set the [WIN7CompatibilityMode] field of the .launchconfig file to true if your mod recommends DOW2.exe to be set to the Windows 7 compatibility mode.

+- Set the [BinFolder] field of the .launchconfig file to the folder you wish to use to store any .bin files for your mod.

 - If you wish to receive detailed debug messages, set the [VerboseDebug] field of the .launchconfig file to true.

 - If you wish to skip most checks, errors, and warnings, set the [IsUnsafe] field of the .launchconfig file to true.